Minimal

 Pedal 4User guide v2

-Minimal's Pedal 4 uses a NFC key for turning on/off the vehicle and opening/closing the cargo doors.
-The NFC key will have been provided along with the vehicle.
+Minimal's Pedal 4 uses an NFC fob for turning the vehicle on or off.
+The same fob can also be used to open the cargo doors.
+The NFC fob will have been provided along with the vehicle.

 There are various access permissions that can be granted to users depending on their role within the organisation.
-This gives options to the users to have either assigned vehicle access, key specific access or full fleet access.
+Each fob can be granted with access to either a specific vehicle, multiple vehicles, or the whole fleet - access rights can be modified using the minimal fleet app.

 If you do not have a key for your vehicle, please contact your employer and/or Minimal.